gromacs/gromacs/docs/release-notes/2026/major/features.rst

 FMM libraries i.e., ExaFMM and FMSolvr, and these options are validated internally by the interface.

 For more details, please see :ref:`the FMM section in the reference manual <fmm>`.
+Add two new performance metrics
+"""""""""""""""""""""""""""""""

+:ref:`gmx mdrun` reports two additional time step-independent metrics to measure the performance of a simulation on specific hardware.
+The ms/step is the average wall-clock time (in milliseconds) required to compute a single timestep.
+As a direct measure of computational cost per timestep, it is useful for profiling code or hardware performance for a specific system.
+Matom*steps/s considers the number of atoms and measures the throughput of actions (number of steps * number of atoms) per second.
+This metric is suitable when comparing performance across systems and hardware.
+A similar metric can also be found from `PLUMED <https://docs.lammps.org/Speed_measure.html#examples-comparing-serial-performance>`_.

+:issue:`5374`